 VICTORIAN SPEEDWAY COUNCIL INCORPORATED

-Where there is a difference of opinion between the Scrutineer, Machine Examiners, Officials, or Owner/Driver regarding the interpretations of any specification or regulation within this book then that matter shall be resolved by the VSC Inc. Technical Committee at the earliest available opportunity.
+Where there is a difference of opinion between the Scrutineer, Machine Examiners, Officials, Owner/Driver in regard to the interpretations of any specification or regulation within this book then that matter shall be resolved by the VSC Inc. Technical Committee at the earliest available opportunity.

-If ‘IT’ is not in the book, enquire for prior clarification or approval before construction or implementation.
+If “IT” is not in the book, inquire for prior clarification or approval before construction or implementing.